 Grade 9-11: Marketing Entrepreneurship 1-2 Grade 10-12: Marketing & Economics 3-4 Grade 11-12: Marketing 5-6 Grade 12: Marketing Internship MARKETING 1-2 COURSE #8571-72 Fee: \$5.00 per semester Course Length: 2 semesters Grade Level: 9-11 Prerequisite: None Course Description: This course is designed to give students opportunities to explore and understand marketing, management, and entrepreneurial principles.
 The first 20 common standards of the Marketing Program will be covered in this class.
-Note: Dual Enrollment may be offered for this course.
-MARKETING & ECONOMICS 3-4 COURSE #8573-74 Fee: \$5.00 per semester Course Length: 2 semesters Grade Level: 10-12 Prerequisite: Successful completion of Marketing Entrepreneurship 1-2 with a grade of C or better Course Description: This year-long course is designed to prepare students for employment in various sales, customer service, advertising and promotion, and first-line supervisory positions in wholesale, retail, and service establishments.
+MARKETING & ECONOMICS 3-4 COURSE #8573-74 Fee: \$5.00 per semester Course Length: 2 semesters Grade Level: 10-12 MARKETING 5-6 COURSE #8575-76 Fee: \$5.00 per semester Course Length: 2 semesters Grade Level: 11-12 MARKETING INTERNSHIP COURSE #8577-78 Course Length: 2 semesters Grade Level: 12 (students must be a minimum of age 16) Prerequisite: Successful completion of Marketing Entrepreneurship 1-2 with a grade of C or better Course Description: This year-long course is designed to prepare students for employment in various sales, customer service, advertising and promotion, and first-line supervisory positions in wholesale, retail, and service establishments.
 Note: Successful completion of Marketing Entrepreneurship 1-2 (#8571-72) and Marketing & Economics 3-4 (#8573-74) may meet the Economics graduation requirement.
-MARKETING 5-6 COURSE #8575-76 Fee: \$5.00 per semester Course Length: 2 semesters Grade Level: 11-12 Prerequisite: Successful completion of Marketing & Economics 3-4 with a grade of C or better Course Description: Students will learn complex marketing principles, practices, and issues while participating in a Student Based Enterprise.
+Prerequisite: Successful completion of Marketing & Economics 3-4 with a grade of C or better Course Description: Students will learn complex marketing principles, practices, and issues while participating in a Student Based Enterprise.
 This course will cover study of marketing, policy, strategy, research, and segmentation as the students operate a student based enterprise.
 Students are required to join DECA, the Career & Technical Student Organization which will allow them to participate in academic competitive events on a regional, state, and national level.
 Community service projects are incorporated into curriculum for this course.
-MARKETING INTERNSHIP COURSE #8577-78 Course Length: 2 semesters Grade Level: 12 (students must be a minimum of age 16) Prerequisite: Successful completion of Marketing & Economics 3-4 with a grade of C or better Course Description: This course provides students with an opportunity to apply previously developed knowledge and skills into a structured work experience on campus or off site at a local business.
+Prerequisite: Successful completion of program area coherent sequence and the aligned ADE End of Program Assessment Course Description: This course provides students with an opportunity to apply previously developed knowledge and skills into a structured work experience on campus or off site at a local business.
 Students spend at least five hours per week working in the internship and will earn 0.5 credit per semester.
 Note: Students MUST provide their own transportation and insurance if working off site.
-Application forms and other paperwork must be submitted by April 15 of the student's junior year.
-EDUCATION AND TRAINING Early Childhood Education The Early Childhood Education program is designed to prepare students for employment in early childhood settings.
+Application forms and other paperwork must be submitted by April 15 of the student's iunior year.
+EDUCATION AND TRAINING Students must successfully complete a sequence of course work within a program area to be considered as a prospective Program Concentrator. - Early Childhood Education - Future Teacher Education Early Childhood Education The Early Childhood Education program is designed to prepare students for employment in early childhood settings.
 The program includes instruction in child growth and development, child health, nutrition, safety, planning and supervision of developmentally appropriate play and learning activities.
 Child guidance, family relationships, parenting and applicable legal and administrative requirements are addressed, as well.
 Preparation for the development and management of effective early childhood programs and facilities is included.
 Recommended Courses: